bdchauvette/leipzig.js/README.md

 ### `class : Object`

-Leipzig.js adds a number of <abbr>CSS</abbr> classes to the final gloss, which you can use to style your glosses.
+Leipzig.js adds a number of CSS classes to the final gloss, which you can use to style your glosses.
 The names of these classes can be configured by changing the the settings on the `class` object within the `options` configuration object.